 On the plus side, you can earn cash back for using your cashback card.
 On the downside, you can end up owing more than you can pay off or even harming your credit.
 Here are possible disadvantages to cashback cards and what you can do about them:

 Most cashback credit cards give you your cash in what's called a statement credit.
 That means that on your monthly statement, you'll see a positive balance that you can use toward your monthly bill.
 Some issuers also allow you to deposit your cash back into a bank account or even get a check cut, however, there can be financial incentives to opt for a statement credit.
+Some issuers, such as Bank of America, give you incentives to deposit your cash back into a checking or saving account held with that bank.
+Others give you the option of using your cash back toward an online shopping portal.

 There can be limitations on where you can spend your cashback rewards, because issuers have different rules for how you can get your cash back.
 You usually get your cash through statement credits, but some issuers offer you the option to park your cash in a savings or checking account (you can get a 10% bonus when you do this with your BankAmericard Cash Rewards, provided it's a Bank of America account), while other issuers allow you to redeem with gift cards, such as the Barclaycard CashForward.